betaflight/betaflight.com/docs/wiki/guides/current/Failsafe.md

 #### `failsafe_delay`

 Guard time, or Failsafe Stage 1 period; the time before for failsafe Stage 2 activation after a lost signal.
-This is the amount of time the flight controller waits, after a signal loss, before activating Stage 2 failsafe.
+This is the amount of time the flight controller waits, after a signal loss, before activating Stage 2 Failsafe.

 #### `failsafe_off_delay`